Preparing for the family office of the future: Frequently asked questions

 Another trend we’re all watching is the shift to remote work, including professional services delivered virtually or in a hybrid in-person way.
 This creates tremendous opportunity and provides more options for family offices to create flexibility in their operating models.

-I’m often asked how digital communications will change family offices, and my view hasn’t wavered: Relationships are critical to both the long-term viability of organizations (within the family office) and the clients (family members) they serve.
+We are often asked how digital communications will change family offices, and out view hasn’t wavered: Relationships are critical to both the long-term viability of organizations (within the family office) and the clients (family members) they serve.
 Technology has transformed the family office in a very positive way, but technology doesn’t, and won’t, change the fundamental importance of relationships.

-As I look back over the years of working with family offices, I can honestly say that most family offices are less about growing wealth and more about serving as a vehicle to execute the family mission, provide a legacy for all generations, and offer a coordinated way to give something back to their communities.
-I think this mindset is for the long term.
+From our experience with working with family offices, we have noticed that most family offices are less about growing wealth and more about serving as a vehicle to execute the family mission, provide a legacy for all generations, and offer a coordinated way to give something back to their communities.
+We think this mindset is for the long term.